-We are sure that in all cases, independently of the final classifier used, it is advantageous to extract crisp logical rules.
-First, in our tests logical rules proved to be highly accurate; second, they are easily understandable by experts in a given domain; third, they may expose problems with the data itself.
+In all classification problems, independently of the final classifier used, it is advantageous to start from crisp logical rules.
+First, in our tests logical rules proved to be highly accurate; second, they are easily understandable by experts in a given domain; third, they may expose hidden problems with the dataset analyzed.
 This became evident in the case of the "Hepar dataset", collected by dr. H. Wasyluk and co-workers from the Postgraduate Medical Center in Warsaw.
-The data contained 570 cases described by 119 values of medical tests and other features and were collected over a period of more than 5 years.
+The data contained 570 cases described by 119 values of medical tests and other features and were collected over a period of many years.
 These cases were divided into 16 classes, corresponding to different types of liver disease (final diagnosis was confirmed by analysis of liver samples under microscope, a procedure that we try to avoid by providing reliable diagnosis system).
 We have extracted crisp logical rules from this dataset using our C-MLP2LN approach described below, and found that 6 very simple rules gave 98.5% accuracy.
 Unfortunately these rules also revealed that the missing attributes in the data were replaced by the averages for a given class, for example, cirrhosis was fully characterized by the rule "feature5=4.39".
-Although one may report very good results using crossvalidation tests using this data, such data is of course useless since the averages for a given class are known only after the diagnosis.
+Although one may report very good results using crossvalidation tests using such data, results are of course useless since the averages for a given class are known only after the diagnosis.

 In this paper a new methodology for logical rule extraction is presented, based on constructive MLPs for initial feature selection and rule extraction, and followed by rule optimization using global minimization methods.
-This approach is presented in detail in the next section and illustrative applications to a few benchmark problems are given in the third section.
-The fourth section contains applications to a real life medical data.
+This approach is presented in detail in the next two sections and illustrative applications to a few benchmark problems are given in the fourth section.
+The fifth section contains applications to a real life medical data.
 The paper is finished with a short discussion.

-2 The hybrid rule extraction methodology
+2. Methodology of the hybrid rule extraction algorithm